TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 9/Job 9.23.md

 ---

-If the scourge slay suddenly, He will mock at the trial of the innocent.
+If the scourge kills suddenly, he will mock at the trial of the innocent.